Tarp Mahal DIY Isolation Tank

 Then build a door

 Building a door was a rather random act of luck.
 I had looked at two-sided tarp zippers and considered using one but the standard ones were quite long. and they would need to be marine grade.
-And the person would need to zip them before starting to float.
+Custom zippers measuring 3 feet would be more appropriate but I didnt see any that were marine grade.

 I figured two slits in the tarp and then raising the tarp would be best.